Jiamusi: Highway

 Jiamusi is served by the G1011 Harbin-Tongjiang Expressway, the G11 Hegang-Dalian Expressway, as well as six other highways, forming a comprehensive highway network.

 Air

 Jiamusi Dongjiao Airport is 9 km east of the city center, which offers flights to a number of domestic destinations and international destinations such as Khabarovsk and Seoul.

 Ports and waterways

 First built in 1919, Jiamusi Port is a major port along the downstream of Songhua River.
 The port was expanded in 1937 and became a Steel-structured-port.
 However, The annual throughput of the port was less than 120 thousand tons per year until PRC's foundation in 1949.
 In 2014 the annual throughput was about 1 million tons per year.
 Available from mid-April until the beginning of November, passenger ships sail from Jiamusi up the Songhua River to Qiqihar, Harbin or downstream to Tongjiang and Khabarovsk in Russia.

-Higher education
+Education

 Jiamusi is home to Jiamusi University.